-Insert and tighten the screws most of the way, insert and drop the trays into place onto the screws, then tighten the screws the rest of the way.
+Loosen the screws, drop the trays into place onto the screws through the cutouts in the tray supports, then tighten the screws to secure the trays to the printer.

 Fig. 1-7.
 Attach the ink trays, connect docking station cable